-The Fund can exercise no "ultimate" enforcement authority over executive directors for violations of ethics principles.
+34. The Fund can exercise no "ultimate" enforcement authority over executive directors for violations of ethics principles.
 Although the Board of Governors is supposed to oversee generally the conduct of the Executive Board members, there seems to be no active, on-site governing body to enforce ethical conduct among executive directors.
 For appointed executive directors, oversight is carried out by the Board of Governors and home country officials.
-For an executive director who is elected, oversight of his behavior has little force, since that executive director may not be removed from office before his or her term expires.21 the Executive Board or the Board of Governors) of misconduct.22 In fact, because neither the Board of Governors nor the Executive Board has ever held a meeting to consider sanctions against an executive director for misconduct, it is difficult to know whether issuing a warning letter would be a strong enough form of discipline to constitute successful corrective action against an executive director.
+For an executive director who is elected, oversight of his behavior has little force, since that executive director may not be removed from office before his or her term expires.

-The Fund's policies do not require an executive director to resign or be subject to corrective action upon a finding (by the Ethics Committee or
+35. The Fund's policies do not require an executive director to resign or be subject to corrective action upon a finding (by the Ethics Committee or the Executive Board or the